bigboards/bigboards-docs/docs/gettingstarted.rst

 Getting started
 ###############
-You Hex is delivered to you as fully assembled and completely installed!
+You Hex is delivered to you as a fully assembled and completely installed device!
 Normally, there is nothing additional you have to do, but to unbox it and start to use it!

 Power
 =======================================================================================================================